-Example 1 Student Eligible for Services -- No Program Available
+Example 1 Fund N Student Eligible for Services - No Program Available parochial school within the district's boundary.

-A school district receives parental consent on November 1 to evaluate a student who is enrolled in a parochial school within the district's boundary.
 The student is evaluated and determined eligible to receive special education services on November 10.
-The type of services the student needs is not offered by the district.
+The type of services the student needs is not offered by the district as part of their nonpublic proportionate share services as determined by timely and meaningful consultation.